QubesOS/qubes-doc/privacy/i2p.md

 ## Quick Note on I2P-Over-Tor ##
 There is an excellent guide on how to use [I2P over TOR via whonix][whonix-I2P].
 However, this adds load to the tor-network.
-Since the main purpose of this guide is to access the I2P-network, the performance cost overshadowed the security benifits.
+Since the main purpose of this guide is to access the I2P-network, the performance cost overshadowed the security benefits.

 ## Qubes 3.2 ##
 ### TemplateVM setup ###
 This guide builds a proxyVM based on a Debian template.

-* **(Optional)** If you want to use a seperate vm template for your I2P-proxyVM, clone your Debian template: (run in dom0)*
+* **(Optional)** If you want to use a separate vm template for your I2P-proxyVM, clone your Debian template: (run in dom0)*

     qvm-clone debian-8 debian-8-gate

-### Install the necessarry tools in the templateVM ###
+### Install the necessary tools in the templateVM ###
 I2P install instructions can be found [here][i2p-debian-instructions].
 This guide assumes debian-8, other versions please reference the according instructions.
 TOR can be installed from default debian-repos.